scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

   - Thus, a pointer in inputs can refer to a target in data-inputs, but a pointer in data-inputs cannot refer to a target in inputs.
   - Similarly, a pointer in the second input can refer to a target in the first input, but a pointer in the first input cannot refer to a target in the second input.
 - It is not possible for a pointer to refer to a target in the same input or data-input.
-- An output cannot contain targets.
+- As mentioned earlier, an output cannot contain targets.
 It can only contain pointers.

 #### Complete example